HelmiDev03/HMKJDIDA/README.md

 HMKSocialHub is a social networking app developed with Django  and Python  This web apps has smoother functionalities of following friends to your profile from a suggested user list.
 Also it lets you maintain your social profile and sharing your thoughts in the timeline.

 ## Requirements
-To run the web app properly you need to follow the following requirements and have them installed in the virtual environment ( pip install -r requirements.txt ) .
+To run the web app properly you need to follow the following requirements and have them installed in the virtual environment.

 + asgiref==3.6.0
 + astroid==2.15.0